nayr31/TTRPG-Stuff/20 🌟 GM Campaigns/🐌 Slugblaster/Rule Reference/What a GM Does.md

 # Scenes

 A [[psionic crocodile]] attack.
 A hoverboard race through multiple [[worlds]].
-The PANIC Energy® beach party.
+The [[Wilkie's|PANIC Energy]]® beach party.
 No matter what the characters get up to, you can make it interesting, dangerous, and fun by providing compelling details, juicy problems, and maybe a track or two.

 > [!NOTE] Journeys
 > Sometimes a run is all about getting to a new world.
 Sometimes a run starts with the characters already there.
-And sometimes you want something in the middle—a quick travel montage of how the trip to Popularia went before the rave starts, ya know?
+And sometimes you want something in the middle—a quick travel montage of how the trip to [[Popularia]] went before the rave starts, ya know?
 > - Ask one player to roll for the whole group.
 Everyone can boost or kick as desired.
 > - On a 6, it’s smooth sailing!
 Have each player describe a fun moment from the trip.
-> - On a 4/5, they all make it but take slams (tired, sunburnt, hungry, slimed...) or trigger a looming threat—an authority is tailing them, a predator followed them through the portal, Kit’s dad needs her home by 9 pm, etc.
+> - On a 4/5, they all make it but [[take slams]] (tired, sunburnt, hungry, slimed...) or trigger a looming threat—an authority is tailing them, a predator followed them through the portal, Kit’s dad needs her home by 9 pm, etc.
 > - On a 1–3, they don’t make it due to a big problem (monsters, gear failure, bad info, etc.) They might have to roll again, or the run may just veer in a new (worse) direction.
 >
 > Longer journeys could require multiple rolls, if desired.
 For example, you could have them roll once per traversed world.
 (Just remember that these rolls can deplete the PCs resources.)

 ## Exploration

-Slugblasting is often about discovery, and many runs include lower-adrenaline scenes where the characters spend time in a new area looking for a hidden portal, valuable salvage, ancient mysteries, or the way through to some legendary hoverboarding spot.
+Slugblasting is often about discovery, and many [[runs]] include lower-adrenaline scenes where the characters spend time in a new area looking for a hidden portal, valuable salvage, ancient mysteries, or the way through to some legendary hoverboarding spot.

-Also, in hoverboarding culture, time spent doing tricks at a specific location is called a “sesh,” and a lot of runs involve the characters simply trying to sesh a cool spot before time runs out or a monster shows up.
+Also, in hoverboarding culture, time spent doing tricks at a specific location is called a “sesh,” and a lot of [[runs]] involve the characters simply trying to sesh a cool spot before time [[runs]] out or a monster shows up.
 You can use these exploration problems in those situations, too.

 |     | Problems                                                                                                                                                                                                       |
 | --- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |